This is part of a series of posts on Romans. Click here for the contents page.

 “Knew before” / “foreknew”

 The phrase “knew before” is often translated as “foreknew” in modern translations of this verse (following the KJV).
 The same Greek word is used in Romans 11:2, and the translation of this word has been discussed in detail previously (see the discussion of verse 2 and under the heading “Other interpretation”).
 As with Romans 11:2, William Tyndale’s Bible translation (which pre-dates the KJV) translates this word as “knew before” in Romans 8:29.
+John Wycliffe’s pre-KJV translation is the same.
 This translation fits with the change from the present tense in verse 28 to the past tense in verses 29-30.
 Verse 28 is about present believers, and verses 29-30 are about past believers.

 “Destined before” / “predestined”

 The Greek word translated as “destined before” has a similar form to the word translated as “knew before”.
-Tyndale translated it as “ordained before”.
+Tyndale translated it as “ordained before” and Wycliffe has “before-ordained”.
 The word does not give any detail as to exactly when the destining/ordaining took place, other than that it was in the past.
 The comments made above regarding “knew before” also apply here.

-The Greek word I have translated as “named” is often translated as “called”.
-As with the Greek word, the English word “called” has two possible meanings.
+The Greek word I have translated as “named” in verse 30 is often translated as “called” (the word translated as “called” in verse 28 is a different Greek word).
+As with the Greek word in verse 30, the English word “called” has two possible meanings.
 One meaning is “invited”, e.g. “call Kingswood to come over here”.
 A second meaning is “named”, e.g. “call me Kingswood”.
-In translating the word as “named”, I have made the decision that it is this meaning of the two that Paul intended in Romans 8:28-30.
+In translating the word as “named”, I have made the decision that it is this meaning of the two that Paul intended in Romans 8:30.
 While sometimes the English word “called” leaves both interpretations as possible (depending on the context of the surrounding words), in this context the English word “called” would be likely to be understood by an English reader to mean “invited”.
-The use of the English word “called” in this verse therefore obscures the “named” interpretation (which is possible in the Greek), so it is necessary for the English translator to make a decision one way or the other.
+The use of the English word “called” in this context therefore obscures the “named” interpretation (which is possible in the Greek), so it is necessary for the English translator to make a decision one way or the other.

 The “corporate” interpretation